-Hannah has an international profile, having previously held positions at the Institute of Movement & Sport Gerontology at the German Sport University Cologne (DSHS) in Germany as a research scientist on the iStoppFalls EU project.
+Hannah has an international profile, she has held positions at the Institute of Movement & Sport Gerontology at the German Sport University Cologne (DSHS) in Germany working as a research scientist on the iStoppFalls EU project.
 Between 2010-2011, Hannah was a post-doctoral fellow at the David R. Cheriton School of Computer Science, University of Waterloo.

-Hannah holds several national and international professional memberships (i.e. BSG, GSA, SGS, IGDA) and she currently sits on the National Executive Committee of the British Society of Gerontology.
+Hannah holds several national and international professional memberships (i.e. BSG, GSA, SGS, IGDA) and between 2017-2020 she was a member of the National Executive Committee of the British Society of Gerontology.
 She is an editorial board member of The Computer Games Journal and is a member of the board of reviewers for Game Studies.

 - Age-friendly Cities & Communities: State of the Art and Future Perspectives